wdi-clydesdale/alemanac/README.md

 ## Running Alemanac

 Alemanac requires Ruby files to run on a server.
-The Postgresql database named alemanac must also be placed on a sserver and can be created with alemanac_migrations.sql.
+The Postgresql database named alemanac must also be placed on a server and can be created with alemanac_migrations.sql.

 ### To run Alemanac: